ms/buildtogether.tech/src/important/index.md

 > in 1926, he was bitterly criticized by members of the National Association of
 > Manufacturers.
 But his experiments, which he'd been conducting for at least 12
 > years, showed him clearly that cutting the workday from ten hours to eight
-> hours---and the workweek from six days to five days---increased total worker
+> hours—and the workweek from six days to five days—increased total worker
 > output and reduced production cost…  the core of his argument was that reduced
 > shift length meant more output.
 >